MoniMurray/bookworms-et-al/TESTING.md

 | templates/profile/profile.html         | 81          | 97            | 100           | 98  |

-I made many different efforts, as evidenced in my commit messages, to improve the Performance score of the application in Lighthouse.
+I made many different efforts, as evidenced in my commit messages, to improve the Performance scores of the application in Lighthouse.
 Some of these efforts improved the score by a point or two, but none brought the score above a low 80 while maintaining the functionality of the application.
 The Coverage test in Lighthouse showed that Stripe's script was causing a severe delay in rendering the content of the DOM so I tried to address this by adding the 'defer' attribute to the Stripe script in the head element of base template.
-This improved the Lighthouse score to 92, but in doing so blocked Stripe from rendering correctly in the Checkout and as this is a fundamental function of my application I removed the defer attribute.
-I also tried using async attribute as an alternative fix, but similar to the defer attribute, it stopped Stripe from rendering and functioning correctly.
+This improved the Lighthouse score to 92, but in doing so blocked Stripe from rendering correctly in the Checkout and as this is a fundamental function of my application I removed the 'defer' attribute.
+I also trialled using 'async' attribute as an alternative fix, but similar to the 'defer' attribute, it stopped Stripe from rendering and functioning correctly so I removed it.

 ### WAVE